Smallville season 7: Writer's strike

 The Writers Guild form picket lines as they protest their contracts with the Alliance of Motion Picture and Television Producers.

-On November 5, 2007, a strike began between the Writers Guild of America, East (WGAE), Writers Guild of America, west (WGAw) and the Alliance of Motion Picture and Television Producers (AMPTP).
+On November 5, 2007, a strike began between the Writers Guild of America, East (WGAE), Writers Guild of America, West (WGAW) and the Alliance of Motion Picture and Television Producers (AMPTP).
 A prolonged strike would have forced television shows to end their seasons early, because no scripts could be written until a settlement had been reached.
 The strike pushed back Smallvilles scheduling, as the episode "Siren", which was originally intended to be aired on January 10, 2008, was moved to a February 7 airdate.
-According to Gough and Millar, they were able to complete the scripts for 15 episodes and the studio planned to produce all of them.
+According to developers and showrunners Alfred Gough and Miles Millar, they were able to complete the scripts for 15 episodes and the studio planned to produce all of them.
 They also explained that the fifteenth episode would have had a cliffhanger ending.
 The shortened schedule also meant Allison Mack would not see her directorial debut for the season's 20th episode as was originally planned.
 On February 12, 2008, after a 48-hour vote by the guild members, the strike came to an end.
 This allowed the shooting of five new episodes that began airing on April 17.
-This was in addition to the episodes that had already been filmed, leaving the season total at twenty episodes.
+This was in addition to the episodes that had already been filmed, leaving the season total at 20 episodes.